Definition of

 Intercultural education is part of the rights of indigenous peoples.

-The rights of indigenous peoples are the powers that are recognized to aboriginal communities .
-These powers allow the communities in question to develop autonomously and respect their traditions.
+The rights of indigenous peoples are the powers that are recognized to indigenous communities .
+These powers allow the communities in question to develop with autonomy and respecting their traditions.

-It is important to note that these are collective rights : this means that the subject of the right is not a person, but a group.
-Their purpose is to preserve the identity and interests of the group as a whole.
+It is important to indicate that these are collective rights : this means that the subject of the right is not a person, but a group.
+Its purpose is to preserve the identity and interests of the group.

 Before moving forward, it is essential to define what an indigenous people is .
-This is the name given to the population that is native to the land they inhabit, having settled there before other ethnic groups or having maintained such a widespread and stable presence that the group can be considered native to the place.
-Generally, these peoples pre-existed modern States and have been in their territory since before the establishment of the current political and administrative boundaries.
+This is the name given to the population that is originally from the land it inhabits, having settled there before other ethnic groups or maintaining a presence so widespread and stable that the group can be considered native to the place.
+Generally these peoples pre-exist modern States and have been in their territory before the establishment of current political and administrative limits.

 Declaration of the Rights of Indigenous Peoples

 The United Nations Declaration on the Rights of Indigenous Peoples was adopted in 2007 through Resolution 61/295 .
-With Convention 107 and Convention 169 of the ILO (International Labour Organization) as its background, it represents an example of the international community's commitment to the recognition of the identity and self-determination of these peoples.
+With Convention 107 and Convention 169 of the ILO (International Labor Organization) as background, it constitutes an example of the international community's commitment to the recognition of the identity and self-determination of these peoples.

-It should be noted that UN declarations do not constitute international legislation because they are not coercive.
-However, they are often considered as the foundations of legal norms.
-In this specific case, the document aims at the recognition of the ownership of ancestral territories and respect for traditional knowledge, traditions and customs of these communities, which throughout history have been victims of human rights violations .
+UN declarations should be considered not to constitute international law because they are not coercive.
+However, they are often considered the foundations of legal norms.
+In this specific case, the document points to the recognition of ownership of ancestral territories and respect for traditional knowledge, traditions and customs of these communities, which throughout history have been victims of the violation of human rights .

-These rights cover issues related to indigenous culture, natural resource management, sustainable development and the political participation of Aboriginal communities.
-The declaration reflected long-standing demands by indigenous activists and various social movements.
+These rights contemplate issues associated with indigenous culture, natural resource management, sustainable development and the political participation of aboriginal communities.
+The declaration included demands that indigenous activism and various social movements had been making for a long time.

-It is important to note that this declaration was approved by a vote of 143 UN member countries.
-Four nations voted against it: the United States , Australia , New Zealand and Canada .
-Those who voted against it cited arguments such as the incompatibility of certain ancestral practices with modern laws and the impossibility of approving and applying legislation that does not concern all citizens.
+It is important to indicate that this declaration was approved with the vote in favor of 143 UN member countries.
+There were 4 nations that voted against: the United States , Australia , New Zealand and Canada .
+Those who voted negatively put forward arguments such as the incompatibility of certain ancestral practices with modern laws and the impossibility of approving and applying legislation that does not concern all citizens.

 Racism